Category Archives: Sales

 • expertise.com best seo agencies in fort worth

-6 Helpful AC Services Telemarketing Tips to Consider for 2023
+6 Helpful AC Services Telemarketing Tips to Consider

-AC Services Telemarketing
+AC Services Telemarketing (Blog Cover)

 1) Invest in VOIP

 VOIP stands for Voice Over Internet Protocol.
 As the name implies, it’s a phone service that uses an internet connection rather than an actual phone line.
-There are many advantages to ditching your old phone service in favor of VOIP, but let’s focus on the one that will help to telemarket.
+There are many advantages to ditching your old phone service in favor of VOIP, but let’s focus on the one that will help you telemarket.

 VOIP can help automate some calls.
 Then, when someone does pick up the phone, you can have the call routed directly to you or an associate.
 As a result, cold calling is much more efficient and frees up your time for more important things.

-Besides making cold calling more manageable, VOIP is affordable.
+VOIP makes cold calling more manageable and is affordable.
 Some of the basic packages are free, and smaller businesses will likely only need the basic packages, so there is nothing to lose.

 As the proprietor of an HVAC business, you probably don’t have cause to know that telemarketing is regulated very strictly.
 The laws for telemarketing vary by state.

-There are laws on call length, when you can call, the numbers you can dial, and how you record calls.
-There are also stiff penalties for companies that violate any of these laws.
-You can review a general guide of the laws and requirements for telemarketing and consult with your attorney.
+There are laws on call length, such as when you can call, the numbers you can dial, and how you record calls.
+Companies that violate any of these laws face stiff penalties.

 3) Curate Your Call List

-Please make sure you carefully curate a call list and start with the numbers of people who have voluntarily given you their contact info.
-However, if you make lots of calls, you will probably need to populate your call list with completely cold prospects.
+Make sure you carefully curate a call list and start with the number of people who have voluntarily given you their contact info.
+However, if you make many calls, you will probably need to populate your call list with completely cold prospects.

 Ensure that you aren’t contacting anyone on the national Do Not Call registry in these cases.
 Also, consult with an honest lawyer at all times.